 It’s not uncommon that IC receives management’s blessing, but eventually leaves the function aside to rot.
 But merely getting executive buy-in isn’t enough.
 Based on the survey results, internal communicators need to do a better job in helping executives to understand the importance of IC as a function and how it impacts strategic initiatives.
 The data shows that it is simply not enough for organizations to create internal communication programs and expect desirable outcomes as it pertains to executive participation and employee engagement.

 Internal communications is an extension of leadership

 Instead, executives need to view internal communications as an extension of themselves.
 Whether we like it or not, leadership defines behaviors and values.
 Executives need to be accountable for company culture because it trickles down and impacts every single employee.
 It’s challenging for internal communicators to enforce culture without leadership involvement because IC is limited to what they can accomplish since employee engagement aligns closely with leadership.
 IC’s purpose is to align their function around employee engagement, and one of the top key drivers of employee engagement is alignment.
-Company alignment refers to making sure that employees and executives are on the same page.
+Company alignment and internal communications success refers to making sure that employees and executives are on the same page.
 To improve employee engagement, executives need to be extremely clear on corporate priorities.
 They need to remind employees and chorale them on company goals.

 Executives need to focus on alignment